b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # D #

+### DOORMAN, E. ###

-Doorman, Eric Robert (2009).
+* Doorman, Eric Robert (2009).
 'Pieces of Vac: A Study of the Letters of the Sanskrit Alphabet and Their Metaphysical Role in the Emanation of Manifest Reality as Described in Select Hindu Tantras'.
 Thesis.
 San Francisco, California, U.S.A.: California Institute of Integral Studies.
 UMI Number 1466061.
 Source: https://archive.org/details/astudyofthelettersofthesanskritalphabetericrobertdormanthesistantras_202003_488_D (accessed: Saturday, June 21, 2025)

+**Purport:**
+...

 # E #